Gnork/StromaFramework/README.md

 ### classification

-This software classifies medical image data and decides wether the image is a Stroma image or not.
+This software classifies medical image data and decides whether the image is a Stroma image or not.
 An image is classified as Stroma, if it contains at least 60% Stroma.